Disney Cruise Line Port Excursions – Discounts & Tips

 Some excursions are very popular and fill up early, so book them as early as you can.
 If you’re not able to get an excursion you wanted before you embark, go to Guest Services or the Excursion Desk as soon as you get onboard and see if they can add you to a waiting list.
 Or you can check our tips below for booking the tour on your own.
 Sometimes the tour or experience itself still has space, but the bus that Disney chartered is full – if you’re willing to take a cab direct to the facility you can still do the excursion.

 Booking excursions directly, instead of via Disney, can save you money and give you extra flexibility.
-As we mentioned earlier, the shore excursions offered at each of Disney’s ports of call (except Castaway Cay) are provided by third-party tour companies.
+As we mentioned earlier, the shore excursions offered at each of Disney’s ports of call are provided by third-party tour companies, with the exception of most of the Castaway Cay excursions.
 They are (with a few exceptions) the exact same excursions offered by every other cruise line, and are often offered directly to the public via the tour operators’ own website, or via various aggregators like Viator.
 In some cases the tour is cheaper when you book directly (since they don’t have to split the profit with Disney), but even if it’s the same price, booking yourself allows you to choose excursions or optional add-ons Disney doesn’t offer, or alternative times that might fit your schedule better.
 And of course you can choose to do tours and activities that are not offered by Disney, or just get off the ship and explore the town.

-Disney Cruise Line almost always uses a standard age range for pricing port excursions: anyone 10 or older is priced as an adult, ages 3-9 are children and age 2 and under is usually either free or charged an infant price.
+Disney Cruise Line almost always uses a standard age range for pricing port excursions: anyone 10 or older pays the adult price, ages 3-9 pay a child price and ages 2 and under are usually free (or sometimes there’s an infant price).
 But if you book your port excursion directly with the tour operator, you often find that they offer child discounts up to age 12 and sometimes up to age 16 or 17.
 Some don’t charge for kids 3 or under, or even 4 or under.
 That can save you a lot of money, depending on the ages of your kids.
 You have to book directly (or through another vendor like Viator) to get the more generous child discounts.

 Some people worry that an independent tour company might not getting them back to the ship on time.
 In practice, it’s extremely rare for a tour operator to get passengers back late enough to miss their ship.
 Any tour company that services cruise passengers risks the wrath of a busload of incredibly angry guests if they miss their ship.
 You can be sure they do not want that to happen, and they will go to great lengths to avoid it.
 If they have a bus breakdown, they will have a contingency plan to bring in another bus or provide alternative transportation.
 Some third-party tour companies provide a guarantee that they’ll get you back to your boat on time or they’ll pay to get you to the next port, which tells you that they’re confident they’ll be on time.
 They take cruise-ship passengers around every day of the year; they’re very aware of the need to stay on schedule.